 To date, we have been carefully monitoring the COVID-19 pandemic and its potential impact on our business and have taken important steps to help ensure the safety of our employees and their families and to reduce the spread of COVID-19.
-We have established a work-from-home policy for all employees, other than those performing or supporting business-critical operations, such as certain members of our laboratory and facilities staff.
-For those employees, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
+We have established a work policy for our employees under which we encourage all of our employees to work from the office or from home as they feel appropriate.
+Those employees performing or supporting business-critical operations, such as members of our laboratory and facilities staff, are working on site at our facilities on a daily basis.
+For those employees who come to work at our facilities, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
 We have also maintained efficient communication with our partners and clinical sites as the COVID-19 pandemic has progressed.
 We have taken these precautionary steps while maintaining business continuity so that we can continue to progress our programs.
 While we have experienced some delays in enrollment and site closures at certain of our third-party clinical trial sites, these delays have not had a material impact on our development timelines for our product candidates.
 We will continue to monitor developments as we address the disruptions and uncertainties relating to the COVID-19 pandemic.
 See "Risk Factors" for a discussion of the potential adverse impact of the COVID-19 pandemic on our business, financial condition and results of operations.